Earth Day Clean Up Poster

 COORDINATORS WILL GREET YOU AT EACH LOCATION WITH BAGS, GLOVES AND A SMILE!

-“Sixty-five sites are confirmed for this year’s Clean Up!
+“Sixty-seven sites are now confirmed for this year’s Clean Up!
 This builds on recent momentum!
 Way to pitch-in, Oakville!

 At each Clean Up site, volunteers will be greeted by Site Coordinators who will have bags, disposable gloves in various sizes, and hand sanitizer for you to use that have been provided by the Town’s Parks and Open Space Department.
 There will also be available smaller biodegradable bags supplied by Pitch-In Canada that are great for kids to use at the event.